-- (a) Race, color, creed or national origin shall not be a basis for excluding an inmate from attending any religious service. - (b) Regular population inmates are allowed to attend any corporate worship service held at the facility. - (c) Regular population inmates are allowed to attend any corporate worship service held at the facility. - (d) Due to safety and security concerns, SAFEKEEPERS, inmates in Restrictive Housing (RHap, RHdp, HCON, MCON, ICON) will not be allowed to attend corporate worship services with the general population as outlined in the North Carolina Prisons, Conditions of Confinement policy C.1219 (d).
+- (a) Race, color, creed or national origin shall not be a basis for excluding an offender from attending any religious service. - (b) Regular population offenders are allowed to attend any corporate worship service held at the facility. - (c) Due to safety and security concerns, SAFEKEEPERS, offenders in Restrictive Housing (RHAP, RHDP, HCON and RHCP) will not be allowed to attend corporate worship services with the general population as outlined in the North Carolina Prisons, Conditions of Confinement policy C.1219 (d).